 Satin Finish Costs Less Than Semi-Gloss Paint

 Higher sheens paints usually cost $2 to $3 more per gallon for each step up from low-gloss paint.
-This makes satin, a middle-of-the-road price option on the overall sheen spectrum, pricier than eggshell finishes but costs less than semi-gloss paints.
+Satin falls in the middle price range between eggshell and semi-gloss finishes.

 Paint Mixture and Characteristics